Veronica Latsko

-Veronica Anne Latsko (born December 12, 1995) is an American soccer player who plays as a forward for OL Reign of the National Women's Soccer League (NWSL).
+Veronica Anne Latsko (born December 12, 1995) is an American professional soccer player who plays as a forward for Seattle Reign FC of the National Women's Soccer League (NWSL).

 College career

-The University of Virginia, 2014–2017

 Latsko made 93 appearances for the Cavaliers during her four-year college career.
 In 2014 and 2017 she appeared in every game for Virginia.
 In 2017 she tied the UVA single-game record for points and was and All-ACC first team selection.

 Club career

 Houston Dash, 2018–21

 Latsko was selected by the Houston Dash with the 28th pick in the 2018 NWSL College Draft.
 On March 24 she officially signed with the club and made her debut the following day against the Chicago Red Stars.

 Latsko scored her first career goal on May 18 against Sky Blue FC, her goal was the game-winning goal in a 3–2 win for Houston.
 She also scored the game-winning goal on May 24 against the Seattle Reign.
 It was Houston's first ever win over Seattle.